detekoi/compact-chat-overlay/README.md

 ### Multiple Instances for Different Scenes (NEW!)

-You can now create multiple instances with different styles for different OBS scenes:
+There are two ways to create multiple instances with different styles for different OBS scenes:

+#### Option 1: Use URL Parameters (Simple Approach)

-1. Instead of using the local file directly, add the `?instance=NAME` parameter to the URL:
+1. Add the `?instance=NAME` parameter to the URL:
    - Windows example: `file:///C:/path/to/index.html?instance=gaming`
    - macOS example: `file:///Users/username/path/to/index.html?instance=chatting`